sgall17a/AS5600/README.md

 Output can be analog, PWM or the register values ANGLE and RAWANGLE.

 ### Burning configuration.
-Configuration can be permanently burnt into the device.
-This enables it to operate in a standalone fashion.
+Configuration can be permanently burnt into the device to enable it to operate in a standalone fashion.
 This is down by writing to a burn register.
 (BURN).
 Maximum and minimal angles can only be burnt three times and the burn count is stored in ZMCO.
 (See datasheet!)